View large image | More photos

 "The course opened up too pricey and the conditions were lousy," Fleury said.
 "It was a huge downfall.
 But since the town took over the management of the course, things have gone going well.

 "The conditions are perfect and the prices are right.
 And the word is out."

 In fact, things are going so well that in April, the course opened a brand new clubhouse with a restaurant and bar and a full-service pro shop.

 "There's a lot of excitement and buzz around the course right now," Fleury said.
 "The clubhouse was our final amenity."

-The Ledges offers the same scenic views as some of the other top courses in the Pioneer Valley.
-But unlike those upscale courses, golfers can afford to play The Ledges and still have enough money left for a beer in the new clubhouse.
+Ledges Golf Club offers the same scenic views as some of the other top courses in the Pioneer Valley.
+But unlike those upscale courses, golfers can afford to play the Ledges and still have enough money left for a beer in the new clubhouse.

 Green fees range from $24 to $32 any day of the week and you get much more than you pay for.
 Forget the views, the course is in terrific shape and cared for well under the town of South Hadley's management.